Last updated October 31, 2022

-We were pleasantly surprised and knew that we were going to have a great experience at this luxury Montana resort.
+We were pleasantly surprised and knew that we were going to have a great experience at the luxurious Sage Lodge in Montana.

-When we finally strolled into Sage Lodge’s massive lobby with a wood-beamed vaulted ceiling, immense picture windows showcasing the mountains beyond, and a giant stone fireplace, we felt immediately at home.
+When we finally strolled into Sage Lodge’s massive lobby with its wood-beamed vaulted ceiling, immense picture windows showcasing the mountains beyond and a giant stone fireplace, we felt immediately at home.

-After settling into our room, a Lodge Deluxe King room, which featured a gas fireplace, a walk-in shower, and a patio, we didn’t waste any time and set out to explore some parts of the property, like the Ranch Houses which are ideal for families and larger groups.
+After settling into our room—a Lodge Deluxe King room—which featured a gas fireplace, a walk-in shower and a patio, we didn’t waste any time.
+We set out to explore some parts of the property, like the Ranch Houses, which are ideal for families and larger groups.

-Sage Lodge was filled with amenities.
+Sage Lodge is full of amenities.
 Later that evening, I took advantage of the complimentary washer and dryer found down the hall from our room and did a quick load of laundry.
 I can’t help but think how much easier it would be to pack if every hotel offered such an amenity.

 The Spa at Sage Lodge

-Our first stop was a visit to the spa, where we enjoyed a leisurely soak in the outdoor hot tub and were mesmerized by the epic views of Emigrant Peak.
+Our first stop was a visit to the spa.
+We enjoyed a leisurely soak in the outdoor hot tub and were mesmerized by the epic views of Emigrant Peak.
 There, Bruce and I parted ways, and I headed inside for a soothing massage.

-Meant to help relax, restore, and rejuvenate, the spa at Sage Lodge focused on herbal fusions.
+Meant to help relax, restore and rejuvenate, the Spa at Sage Lodge focused on herbal fusions.
 The massage helped us set the mood for the rest of our trip—including our journey to Yellowstone National Park.

 The Spa at Sage Lodge included facilities such as the sauna, steam room.
 Focused on fostering a tranquil environment, all facilities are silent.
 I recommend you check out the holiday specials for couples.